Last Updated on

 - Controls are mechanical and the Whirlpool 5,000 is not as powerful as many other units

-The Della 8,000 is a fantastic window air conditioner for medium sized rooms.
-It ships standard with a remote control and is energy star certified!
+The Della 8,000 is a fantastic window air conditioner for medium-sized rooms.
+It ships standard with remote control and is energy star certified!
 One of the best 8,000 BTU window air conditioners of this year.
-Due to consumer ratings on Amazon and other platforms, we gave this the award for best window air conditioner 2017.
+Due to consumer ratings on Amazon and other platforms, we gave this the award for the best window air conditioner in 2019.

 - The Della 8,000 both cools and cleans the air as it circulates into the room